What if Climate Change was Purple?

 Launching in August 2019, artists & scientists are encouraged to apply for the project through an open call for applications.
 Both individuals and artist collectives/scientific teams may apply.
 One place is held for emergent artists and early career scientists, subject to meeting the application criteria.
 An expert panel of scientists and artists will adjudicate the selection.

 The What if Climate Change was Purple?
-Workshop will be held on Thursday 28th November and Friday 29th November 2019, hosted at Victoria University of Wellington.
+Workshop will be held on Thursday 28th November and Friday 29th November 2019, hosted in Wellington.
 Participants will bring a wide range of art & science specialisations and knowledge.
 From marine biology to digital installations and mural art to sea level rise and forests to opera and dance.

 The workshop is an opportunity to learn more and seed ideas about: